Hi everyone! Welcome back to Melissa Making Cents!

-The TEPSLF program will extend to those borrowers, AS LONG AS YOU MEET ALL THE OTHER REQUIREMENTS
+The TEPSLF program is extended to those borrowers, AS LONG AS THEY MEET ALL THE OTHER REQUIREMENTS

 Only William D. Ford Federal Direct Loan Program (Direct Loans) qualify

-As of right now, the only loan programs that qualify are the Direct Loans!
-This means that anyone with Parent PLUS loans, Federal Family Education Loan (FFEL), Perkins Loans, and private loans are not eligible.
-My hope is that this is also expanded soon, because I personally know a lot of individuals that were directed into the FFEL loans.
+As of right now, the only loan programs that qualify are the Direct Loans.
+This means that anyone with Parent PLUS loans, Federal Family Education Loans (FFEL), Perkins Loans, and private loans are not eligible.
+My hope is that this is also expanded soon, because I personally know a lot of individuals that were directed into FFEL loans.

 Loans that are in default also do not qualify!